politrons/reactive/README.md

+Author Pablo Perez Garcia

 # Reactive
-Pablo Perez Garcia

-Project to experiment with ReactiveX API.
+Marble diagrams are not clear enough?

-Here we will cover with examples the most common use of the ReactiveX platform.
+Here we cover with some practical examples, the most common use of the ReactiveX platform for Java.

+That project it´s just a complement to play around and put in practice what I´ve learned in the platform.

+To reference to the real documentation go here https://github.com/ReactiveX/RxJava/wiki

 ### Observables